anandshruti22/NeurotechUoft_NTX_2024/software/ML_model/README.md

 # EEG Classification with Temporal Convolutional Neural Networks (TCNN)

 ## Overview
+For our project, we used a temporal Convolution Neural Network that uses 1d convolutions over the EEG data and then makes a class prediction with a final sigmoid layer.
+We did this for a few reasons:
-In our project, we faced significant issues with vanishing and exploding gradients when attempting to train an RNN/LSTM-based model for EEG classification tasks.
+- we faced significant issues with vanishing and exploding gradients when attempting to train an RNN/LSTM-based model for EEG classification tasks.
+- RNNs/LSTMs take significantly longer to train well than CNNs

 To address these challenges, we explored the use of Temporal Convolutional Neural Networks (TCNNs), which have shown success in similar tasks such as motion imagery classification (Lun et al., 2020).
 This document outlines the architecture, training strategy, and performance of our TCNN model.

 ## Model Architecture
 We designed our TCNN model with the following key components and considerations: